Fractional binomial regression model for count data with excess zeros: Discussion and conclusion

 \section{Discussion and conclusion}

 We developed a new generalized linear model for count data that has many zeros.
 Our model utilizes the fractional binomial distribution that can serve as an over-dispersed, zero-inflated alternative to the regular binomial distribution.
-We used two datasets from agriculture and public health to fit zero-inflated Poisson/negative binomial regression and fractional binomial regression models.
-Our model has the lowest AIC in both datasets, and in some cases, it has a significantly better fit when compared to other models via Vuong's test.
+We used two datasets from agriculture and public health to fit zero-inflated regression models and FB regression models.
+The results show that the FB model is as versatile as or more versatile than other existing zero-inflated models to incorporate zero-inflation in count data.
+Especially for left-skewed count data, the FB model is found to be more appropriate than other models, as the FB model shows a good fit while other models show a lack of fit for such data.

-One limitation of the FB regression model is that it is not suitable for a large data set.
-The FB regression model is computationally expensive since the pmf of the fractional binomial distribution does not have a closed-form expression unlike Poisson and negative binomial distributions.
-This hinders it from fitting a large dataset, and it calls for scalable FB regression work for future work.
+Although the FB regression model can serve as an additional tool for excess zero count data, its applicability is limited to a small size dataset with a few covariates (approximately fewer than 5) and a small or moderate bound on the response variable (approximately less than 20).
+The FB model is computationally expensive and not suitable for a large data set since the pmf of the fractional binomial distribution does not have a closed-form expression, unlike Poisson and negative binomial distributions.
+The FB model also suffers from instability in numerical optimization for MLE.
+These drawbacks call for a different approach to parameter estimation and a scalable FB model for future work.